Petershill Park

 Petershill Park is a leisure centre and football stadium located in the Springburn suburb of Glasgow, the largest city in Scotland.
 It has a third generation full-size outdoor football pitch, and has floodlights.

-It is host to the men's West of Scotland Football League football sides Petershill and Rossvale.
-The women's football teams Glasgow City, Glasgow Girls and Partick Thistle Women also play their home games at the stadium.
+It is host to the men's West of Scotland Football League football sides Petershill and Caledonian Locomotives.
+The women's football teams Glasgow City and Partick Thistle Women also play their home games at the stadium.
 It is known locally as The Peasy which is also the nickname of the Petershill club.

 History

-Before moving into the new modernised facility, Petershill had spent most of their existence (from 1935 until 2005) playing at the old Petershill Park.
+Petershill had spent most of their existence (since 1935) playing at the old Petershill Park.
 In 2005, it was demolished and replaced with a modern structure that could also be used by the local community.
 This was also to be known as Petershill Park.
+The two grounds occupied the same general location but were on adjacent plots - the old ground was closer to Southloch Street (a section of boundary wall with the club crest still exists there) and had a north-south orientation of its playing field, while the new ground is east-west.

 Facilities

 The stadium can also hold up to 2,000 spectators, with one stand (known as the main stand) containing 500 seats.
 This stand is attached to the club building, containing a bar, a function room, gymnasium, dance studio and health suite.
 Opposite the main stand is two steps of terracing, with a business centre located next to the right side of the main stand.
 To the left of the main stand, is more terracing.
 The centre also has a full-size football pitch, plus a number of 5-a-side pitches.